kishtra/kishtra/README.md

 # Something

 Better then nothing?
-For now..
+For now...

+## Otherworldly species

+Calling occupants of interplanetary craft.